patsyngit/Robot-Repeatability-Examination/README.md

 IMPORTANT:
 Change file path in line: load('C:\Users\Patryk\Desktop\dane_w_cm.mat')
-to file path on your computer accordingly
+to file path on your computer, you must apply this change to both .m files to run them correctly.